-Students, faculty, and staff from Delaware State University and Delaware Technical and Community College may use books, periodicals, government documents, and electronic resources within the University of Delaware Library without a card.
+Students, faculty, and staff from Delaware State University and Delaware Technical and Community College may use computers, books, periodicals, government documents, and electronic resources within the University of Delaware Library without a card.

 The Library has more than 200 public workstations with access to the Internet, library databases and electronic journals.
-All Library public computers within the Morris Library are accessible to Delaware State University and Delaware Technical and Community College users.
+All Library public computers within the Morris Library are accessible to DTCC and DSU users.
 There is a fee per page for printing from Library workstations.
 Licensed databases and electronic journals are available on site but remote access is available only to current University of Delaware students, faculty and staff.

-Students, faculty, and staff from Delaware State University and Delaware Technical & Community College may come to the Reference Desk in the Morris Library or call for assistance at 302-831-2965.
+Students, faculty, and staff from Delaware State University and Delaware Technical Community College may get reference assistance by coming to the Reference Desk, calling (302) 831-2965, texting (302) 360-8747, or sending email questions to AskRef.

 The Student Multimedia Design Center is located on the Lower Level of the Morris Library.
 It has more than 80 workstations with multimedia and general application software.
 Delaware State University and Delaware Technical Community College students, faculty and staff with ID cards should check at the Student Multimedia Design Center service desk for assistance in logging on to multimedia computers.